+The Company's effective tax rate was (18%) for the three months ended March 31, 2023.
+The Company recorded an income tax expense of \$4.4 million for the three months ended March 31, 2023.
+The effective tax rate for the three months ended March 31, 2023 includes a stock-based compensation adjustments net tax shortfall of \$2.1 million related to restricted stock awards vesting, which is required to be recorded discretely in the interim period in which it occurs.
+In addition, the effective tax rate includes a net tax impact of \$5.8 million related to the disposition of BCS, which is required to be recorded discretely in the interim period in which it occurs due to it being a significant, infrequently occurring item disclosed separately in the quarterly financial statements.
+The effective tax rate of the Company differs from the federal statutory rate of 21% primarily due to the tax structure of the Company, the relative weighting of the noncontrolling interest, and lower income from operations over the current relevant period, as well as the aforementioned items required to be reported discretely in the interim period.
 The Company's effective tax rate was 23.0% for the three months ended March 31, 2022.
 The Company recorded an income tax expense of \$3.8 million for the three months ended March 31, 2022.
-The effective tax rate for the three months ended March 31, 2022 includes a stock-based compensation adjustments excess tax shortfall related to restricted stock awards vesting, which is required to be recorded discretely in the interim period in which it occurs.
-The Company's effective tax rate was 24.8%, for the three months ended March 31, 2021.
-The Company recorded an income tax benefit of \$5.9 million for the three months ended March 31, 2021.
 The effective tax rate is dependent on many factors, including the estimated amount of income subject to income tax.
 As such, the effective tax rate can vary from period to period.

-The Company recognized (\$3.8) million for the three months ended March 31, 2022, of deferred tax assets related to the income tax expense derived from the net operating income generated over the same period.
-The Company recognized \$5.9 million for the three months ended March 31, 2021, of deferred tax assets related to the income tax benefit derived from the net operating loss over the same period.
-The Company did not recognize any changes to the valuation allowance as of March 31, 2022, and the facts and circumstances remain unchanged.
+The Company recognized adjustments of (\$4.4) million for the three months ended March 31, 2023, of deferred tax assets related to the income tax expense derived from the net operating income generated over the same period.
+The Company recognized (\$3.8) million for the three months ended March 31, 2022, of deferred tax assets related to the income tax expense derived from the net operating loss over the same period.

-Deferred tax assets, net of \$141.4 million as of March 31, 2022, relates primarily to the basis difference in the Company's investment in Hawk Parent.
+Deferred tax assets, net of \$132.0 million as of March 31, 2023, relates primarily to the basis difference in the Company's investment in Hawk Parent.
 The basis difference arose primarily as a result of the subsequent purchase of Post-Merger Repay Units by the Company pursuant to the Unit Purchase Agreements entered into in 2020 with CC Payment Holdings, LLC, an entity controlled by Corsair, and the subsequent exchanges of Post-Merger Repay Units for shares of the Company's Class A common stock in accordance with the Exchange Agreement.
-In addition, as a result of the merger with BillingTree on June 15, 2021, an estimated opening deferred tax liability net of \$31.4 million, as adjusted, was recorded.
+In addition, as a result of the merger with BillingTree on June 15, 2021, an estimated opening deferred tax liability net of \$36.1 million, as adjusted, was recorded.
 The merger was recognized as a Qualified Stock Purchase within the meaning of Internal Revenue Code (the "Code") Section 338(d)(3).
 As such, no step up in the tax asset basis was permitted creating an estimated net deferred tax liability related to the tax asset basis difference in the investment in Hawk Parent on the opening balance sheet date.